10 Tips You’ll Definitely Want to Follow When You Walk Your Dog

 Going for a walk is the best part of your dog’s day (and hey, maybe it’s the best part of yours, too).
 If you’re a new pet parent, you might think dog walking is pretty simple.
 But the truth is, making a walk enjoyable for both you and your pup requires some foresight and training.
 Here are the top 10 dog-walking tips you need to know.

 One of the main issues new pet parents face is how to walk a dog who pulls on the leash.
 While training and practice are essential, the type of leash you have is also very important.
 Many dogs react poorly when they are tugged back, and their instinct is to pull even more.
 That’s where a front-clip harness comes in — it pulls your dog from the front so they won’t fight against it.

 2. Start Slow With Puppies

-When it comes to puppy walking, many people don’t realize that puppies can’t be walked very far, no matter the breed.
+When it comes to puppy walking, many people don’t realize that puppies can’t be walked very far, no matter their size.
 Twenty minutes is the maximum they should be out for at first.
 You can gradually build up to longer walks as your pup gets older and more mature.

 3. Train Your Dog On Walks

 Walks are a great time to start training your dog on basic good behavior.
-Dog walking training is a good way for your pup to meet new people, interact with other dogs, and get them used to the outside world.
+Dog walking training is a good way for your pup to meet new people, interact with other dogs, and get used to the outside world.
 You will need to be firm with them at the start using positive reinforcement, but they’ll soon get the hang of it.
 Everyone loves a puppy, but make sure you’re careful around children since you won’t know how your pup will react at first.
 For more training tips for walking, read here.

 4. Stick to a Routine